SCIENTISTSSabah Immigration Procedures

 If you are not from a Commonwealth country you will also require a ‘Journey Performed’ Visa.
 To acquire this you will need your local collaborator or the director of the institute they work for to write a letter on your behalf to the Malaysian Consulate informing them that you have been invited to work by their institute and requesting that you be given a ‘Journey Performed’ Visa.
 This will either cost RM520 or RM20.

 After arrival in Sabah but before starting research: All of the visa processing is carried out in Kota Kinabalu.
+Here is a checklist from the immigration department with all the required documents for applying for the Professional Visa Pass (PVP).
 Collecting and filling immigration forms involves the following steps:

-Fill in form numbers 11, 12 and 63 (and 6 for some nationalities), which can all be collected from the Sabah Immigration Department in the Kompleks Persekutuan, Kota Kinabalu.
+Fill in form numbers 12, 38 and 63 (and 47 for some nationalities), which can all be collected from the Sabah Immigration Department in the Kompleks Persekutuan, Kota Kinabalu.
 This is along Jalan UMS Road between the Yayasan Sabah building and the entrance to Universiti Malaysia Sabah.
 Taxi drivers know where it is.
-Go to Floor No. 2 (first floor) of Immigration and ask at window number 1 or 2.
-These forms should be filled in as completely as possible, but you may need help from your local collaborator with Form 63 (which is in Malay and needs to be signed by your Local Collaborator) and Form 11 (which needs to be signed by your Local Collaborator).
-You will need to get two copies of your Local Collaborator’s ID card.
+Forms 63 and 12 should be filled in as completely as possible, but you may need help from your Local Collaborator with Form 63 (it is in Malay) and Form 12.
+Forms 12, 63 & 47 require your local collaborators signature.
+Note that on Form 12, you only need to complete the first paragraph and last sentence of the form.

 Pay stamp duty at the Income Tax Office.
-Once it has been filled in and signed, you need to take form number 11 to the Sabah Income Tax Department and pay a stamp duty of RM10.00.
-The Income Tax Department is in the Lembaga Hasil Building opposite Wisma KWSP and near the Karamunsing Complex.
-Collect a ticket from the front desk and wait for your number to be called.
-Just present the form, pay the cash, and the form will be stamped.
+Once it has been filled in and signed, you need to take the Personal Bond Form to the Sabah Income Tax Department and pay a stamp duty of RM10.00.
+Download the personal bond form below.
+The Income Tax Department is in the Lembaga Hasil Building opposite Wisma KWSP and near the Karamunsing Complex (taxi drivers know it).

-Submit all forms, photocopies and photographs to Immigration and get a Visit Pass Professional.
-You need to submit the following documents to Immigration (photocopying and passport photographs can be done cheaply in town at photo shops):
+Collate all forms, photocopies and photographs for Immigration.
+You need to submit the following documents to Immigration (photocopying and passport photographs can be done cheaply in town at photo shops, and photocopying is also available on the second floor of the immigration building):

-– Your passport plus 2 photocopies (of the page with your photo and the pages with your entry visa stamp)
+– Your passport plus 2 photocopies (2 of the page with your photo and 2 of the page with your entry visa stamp)

 – Copy of approval from DVMC, MBMC or Forestry